Table of Contents[Hide][Show]

 Caught in a TRAP

 While several individual mechanisms have been tested for allergic and asthmatic response, few studies have taken into account the cumulative effect of all pollutants an individual is exposed to at one time.
-One exception to this in in the case of Traffic-Related Air Pollutants (TRAP).
+One exception to this is the case of Traffic-Related Air Pollutants (TRAP).
 TRAP is a complex mixture of particulate matter derived from combustion and non-combustion sources and various gases.
 TRAP is found to cause an increased sensitivity of the airways in asthmatics and airway inflammation in healthy non-asthmatics.

 Studies vary in conclusion regarding the “safe” distance from major roadways to reduce the effects of TRAP, but it’s generally agreed to be about 500 m, putting roughly 40% of people in major cities in this danger zone.
 These are often the lowest-income areas of urban areas, bringing into question individual social responsibility when it comes to keeping these children and families safe.